hphelion/documentation/moonshot/manage.administration-dashboard.manage-moonshot-chassis-tab.md

 You can only edit the password of the chassis.

 1. In the Datacenter View, select the chassis to edit.<br>
-The Edit option does not get activated until you select the chassis in the Grid or Table view.
+The Edit option is not activated until you select the chassis in the Grid or Table view.

 2. Click edit to display the Edit Chassis Details dialog box.